 The following policies concerning records and the release of information are in compliance with the Family Educational Rights and Privacy Act of 1974 (The Buckley Amendment).

-A. Records in the Office of the Dean of Student Life shall contain all information, data, correspondence, findings, and records of official action concerning student conduct.
+A. Records in the Office of Student Conduct & Community Standards shall contain all information, data, correspondence, findings, and records of official action concerning student conduct.

-B. A conduct sanction will remain on file in the Office of the Dean of Student Life until it is erased three (3) years from the date of the final resolution of the last conduct proceeding.
-However, sanctions resulting in suspension or greater will remain in the Office of the Dean of Student Life indefinitely and may be released as appropriate under the law when questions about conduct-related actions are asked.
+B. A conduct sanction will remain on file in the Office of Student Conduct & Community Standards until it is erased three (3) years from the date of the final resolution of the last conduct proceeding.
+However, sanctions resulting in suspension or greater will remain in the Office of Student Conduct & Community Standards indefinitely and may be released as appropriate under the law when questions about conduct-related actions are asked.

 1. The present demeanor of the student.